The Spec: Living Specifications for Agentic Development

 Sprint 1: PBI-101 "Build notification system"

-→ Creates /plans/notifications/spec.md
+→ Creates /specs/notifications/spec.md

 → Spec defines: "Deliver within 100ms via WebSocket"